Methodology

 How we collect content

 Job adverts are discovered automatically from the careers page.
 We follow links to individual job listings on known applicant tracking systems (Greenhouse, Lever, Ashby, Workday, and others).
-We scrape up to eight candidate listings, then deduplicate where ads share identical boilerplate (a common pattern - the same intro paragraph copied across multiple roles), and take the first five unique adverts that pass content quality checks.
-This gives us up to five genuinely distinct job-ad samples per company, selected by a fixed rule that applies to every company identically.
+We collect up to five adverts per company, deduplicating near-identical postings (a common pattern - the same intro paragraph copied across multiple roles) so we sample genuinely distinct roles, by a fixed rule that applies to every company identically.

 All content is collected automatically with no human editorial selection, ensuring every company is assessed on the same basis.
 We assess everything a company has published.
 No content is excluded or truncated.

-Within each category, all relevant pages are pooled together and scored as a whole.
-A company with seven pages of employer narrative content and a company with one page of employer narrative content are each scored on the quality of what they communicated - not on how many pages it took.
+Within each stream, all relevant pages are pooled together and scored as a whole.
+A company with seven pages of careers site content and a company with one page of careers site content are each scored on the quality of what they communicated - not on how many pages it took.

-Each content category contributes equally to the final score.
-This is a deliberate choice, not a default.
+Your careers site and your job adverts contribute equally to the final score.
+That's a deliberate choice, not a default.

-Volume does not advantage anyone.
-Because our scoring measures proportions - what percentage of content is specific, what percentage is distinctive - publishing more pages does not improve your score.
-If anything, more content gives generic language more room to dilute strong messaging.
+Volume doesn't advantage anyone.
+Because we score proportions - what share of your content is specific, what share is distinctive - publishing more pages doesn't lift your score.
+If anything, more content gives generic language more room to dilute the strong stuff.

 Decoupled scoring